BradfordMedeiros/hippo/server/README.md

 Use cases:
 - Install tiles
-- Install new modules into automate system
+- Install new extensions into automate system
 - Other types of themes/sharing for automate

 This might be a mistake.